 Below: The larger lower leaf has a short stalk, lobed margins with teeth.

 Below: 1st photo - The underside of the leaf is paler color with whitish hair on the veins.
 2nd photo - dry seeds have a fluffy white pappus.
 3rd photo - the root system is shallow and fibrous with a short taproot.

 Notes: Burnweed is considered to be indigenous to the Garden area.
+Within the Garden itself, Eloise Butler planted it on Aug.
+29, 1922 with plants she obtained from the yard of foreman Erickson in Glenwood Park.
 Martha Crone referred to it as 'Fire-weed' in her 1951 Garden Census.
 She noted planting in 1933.
 Burnweed is found in the eastern 2/3rds of the U.S. plus it is found along the west coast.
 In Canada it is know in Ontario, Quebec, New Brunswick, Nova Scotia and Prince Edward Island.
 Within Minnesota it is somewhat limited, mostly found in a group of counties from the north metro north to Todd, Crow Wing and Pine, then south along the Mississippi.
 Some south metro counties such as Carver and Dakota do not report it.
 This is the only species of Erechtites in Minnesota.
 There are two other species in North America.